-Shoshana's Song was a finalist in the 2013 New Mexico-Arizona Book Awards, Religious Book Category.
+Finalist in the 2013 New Mexico-Arizona Book Awards in the Religious Books Category

 Boro Park, Brooklyn

 "At the age of fourteen, I was considered a very good student at the yeshiva high school I attended.
 Beth Jacob was an all-girls school.
 I was comfortable there.
 It was a time in my life that I thought everything was possible.
 My classmates and I were eager for the beginning of each day.
 We were constantly dreaming about our futures, seeing our lives from one reality to the next.

 "Our dreams allowed us to entertain possibilities that were not always encouraged by our teachers or parents.
 Like many young women our age, we tried to come to terms with our faith and our developing sexuality.
 Our private discussions before classes and during lunch allowed us to be heard in an environment where our opinions were valued.
 At least that was true for now.
 Soon many of us would become victims to all those who had plans for our futures.
 Not the normal desires parents have for their children, but the conditional rewards for observing the commandments and rituals.
 By the time we reached the ages of sixteen and seventeen, many of us were exposed to the matchmaker and all that went along with a tradition we were expected to follow without question.